 Color Analysis Deep - Is this you?

-If you are Color Analysis DEEP, you will always look your best when you're wearing one or more colors with a Deep or heavy pigment.
+If you are Color Analysis DEEP, you will always look your best when you anchor your outfit on a DEEP shade - that is a deep or intense pigment.

-This gives a strong contrast against your dark coloring - whereas colors with a Light pigment will make you look washed out.
+This makes a strong connection with your dark coloring - whereas colors with a Light pigment will make you look washed out.

 You have elements of both WARM and COOL in your natural coloring as does the DEEP color family.